top of page

 https://www.premier.vic.gov.au/new-chief-commissioner-police-appointed

-NT POLICE COMMISSIONER MICHAEL MURPHY TO BE SACKED AFTER 'INCOMPETENT' INDEPENDENT WATCHDOG FINDING - 2025 NT
+NT POLICE COMMISSIONER MICHAEL MURPHY TO BE SACKED AFTER 'INCOMPETENT' INDEPENDENT WATCHDOG FINDING - 2025 NORTHERN TERRITORY

 Northern Territory Police Commissioner Michael Murphy has been stood down after an NT ICAC probe found he engaged in "incompetent" conduct by recruiting a close friend to a high-ranking police position.
 NT Chief Minister Lia Finocchiaro announced late on Saturday that Commissioner Murphy's position was "untenable".
 "Today, I informed Commissioner Murphy he has lost the confidence of the government," she said.
 "I gave Commissioner Murphy the opportunity to resign.
 "The police commissioner was asked to go on leave effective immediately.
 "I have now begun the process to terminate the appointment of the police commissioner."